jmix-framework/jmix-petclinic/README.md

 ## Online Demo

-You can find the Jmix Petclinic as an online hosted example here: [Jmix Petclinic Online Demo](https://demo4.Jmix-platform.com/petclinic)
+The Jmix Petclinic online demo will soon be available...

 ## Application Overview